AMP for Email - Ultimate Guide for Marketers

 Not all email clients support AMP emails currently, but Gmail, Yahoo!
 Mail and Mail.ru do.

-To use AMP the following requirements must be met and fulfilled in future:
+To use AMP, the following requirements must be met and fulfilled in the future:

-• 6 Low rate of spam complaints for you email domain.
+6. Low rate of spam complaints for your email domain.

 What can you do with AMP for Email?